 In Outlook for Windows this is done automatically, but this is not supported on Mac where you need to do it manually.
 This is how Outlook for Mac is built by Microsoft.

 To choose your standard signature click 'E-mail' > 'Signatures' in the Tools line and 'Edit signatures'.

 Choose which signature you want as your default.

 Next time when you click 'E-mail' the signature will appear.

 Getting email signature updates from Xink

 The app checks every 5 min. if there is a new signature available.
-This check is transparent and if there is no changes when the signatures will remain as they are.
+This check is transparent and if there are no changes, the signatures will remain as they are.

-If there is a change to the signature you will get notified by the app.
-The icon chances to an icon with a green up-arrow.
+If there is a change to the signature, the user will get notified by the app.
+The Xink icon chances to an icon with a green up-arrow.

-To get the new signature click the 'Check for edited signatures' item when clicking the icon and then your changed signatures will update.
+To get the new signature click the 'Check for edited signatures' item when clicking the icon and then your modifications will update.

 Once you have updated the signatures, you need to re-apply it as the default one as described above.